poudre-aux-yeux/rapiquette/README.md

 }
 ```

-You can then query the players:
+You can then query all the players:

 ``` graphql
 query {